josiahfee/bug-free-octo-dollop/proposal.md

 //Give your project proposal a name (and edit the top line of this file)

 2. Output: List of features that Spotify uses in its recommendation selection algorithm, Graphing feature value over time.
-//Describe the output your program will produce.
-Include and example format of the output produced.

 3. Input:
 Our input would be Spotify's generated playlist.
 We can get metadata from this playlist using Spotify's API and Lyric Genius's API.
 We would have the user enter a feature constraint and the size of the playlist it wants spotify to generate.
 For example, the user could input "songs less than 120 BPM" as a feature constraint, and 100 as the size of the playlist it wants Spotify to generate.